marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/floor.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: FLOOR, floor, rounding, floor

 .. _floor:

-.. index:: FLOOR

-.. index:: floor

-.. index:: rounding, floor

 FLOOR --- Integer floor function
 ********************************